GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 description: An overview of the valid values for the permissions property in manifest.json.
 ---

-{% include 'partials/mv2page-in-mv3.md' %}

-To use most chrome.\* APIs, your extension or app must declare its intent in the "permissions" field of the [manifest][1].
-Each permission can be either one of a list of known strings (such as "geolocation") or a [match pattern][2] that gives access to one or more hosts.
+To use most chrome.\* APIs, your extension or app must declare its intent in the permissions fields of the [manifest][1].
+Extensions can request three categories of permissions, specified using the respective keys in the manifest:

+* **`permissions`** contain items from a list of known strings (such as "geolocation")
+* **`optional_permissions`** are like regular `permissions`, but are granted by the extension's user at runtime, rather than in advance
+* **`host_permissions`** contain one or more [match patterns][2] that give access to one or more hosts

 Permissions help to limit damage if your extension or app is compromised by malware.
-Some permissions are also displayed to users before installation, as detailed in [Permission Warnings][3].
+Some permissions are displayed to users for their consent before installation or at runtime as needed, as detailed in [Permission Warnings][3].

+!!!.aside
+You should use optional permissions wherever the functionality of your extension permits, to provide users with informed control over access to resources and data.
+See the [platform vision][vision-optperms] to better understand this recommendation.
+!!!

 If an API requires you to declare a permission in the manifest, then its documentation tells you how to do so.
 For example, the [Storage][4] page shows you how to declare the "storage" permission.